 Unless otherwise stated, none of the transactions incorporated special terms and conditions and no guarantees were given or received.
-Outstanding balances are usually settled in cash.
+Outstanding balances are usually settled in cash with the exception of patent acquisitions which were settled by the issuance of units during the two quarter.